samyanez94/Space-Shooter/README.md

 # Space-Shooter
 My first game in Unity.
-SpaceShooter is an iOS mobile game that works with the accelerometer of your phone.
+SpaceShooter is an iOS mobile game that works with accelerometer input.

 ## Screenshots